zalando/zalando.github.io/resources/github-org-proposal.md

 # Proposed Zalando Github Structure

-This document outlines the proposed new structure for all teams and projects on the Zalando, Zalando-Incubator, Zalando-Stups, Zalando-Nakadi organisations.
+This document outlines the proposed new structure for all teams and projects on the Zalando, Zalando-Incubator, Zalando-Stups, Zalando-Nakadi and Zalando-Zmon organisations.

 **note:** This structure is currently not possible to apply to enterprise github due to missing features in the enterprise version - however, the long term goal is to align way of working between the